B2B e-Invoicing in France (Effective from July 2024)

 Meeting French VAT reporting requirements will be a significant challenge.
 However, with the assistance of Storecove, it will be hassle-free.

-• Prevent and combat tax fraud.
+• To prevent and combat tax fraud.

-• Simplify VAT reporting obligations
+• To simplify VAT reporting obligations.

-• Reduce the costs of tax control.
+• To reduce the costs of tax control.

-• Simplify business life and enhance competitiveness.
+• To simplify business life and enhance competitiveness.

-In addition, businesses will no longer be mandated to send compliant invoices directly to their clients.
+Businesses will no longer be mandated to send compliant invoices directly to their clients.
 Instead, they will use a commercial third party or the PPF to send electronic invoices.

 These platforms will act as intermediaries between the supplier and the client, converting the invoice format to suit the recipient.